cmdalbem/portfolio/src/pages/ciclomapa/index.md

 [Figma interactive prototype](https://www.figma.com/proto/QjH5j2kdQnN1iUZCYxjNsDwt/CicloMapa?node-id=363%3A113&viewport=-3270%2C2793%2C0.45554399490356445&scaling=scale-down-width)

-With the references in mind and the typologies well defined I started sketching different ways we could lay out these feature on the screen.
+With the references in mind and the well-defined typologies, I started sketching different ways to lay out these features on the screen.
 The concept always was to have the map as the main thing.
-Second came the current city in focus, and third the complementary UI elements to control the map such as typology filters, address search field, "about" link and the small but important data download button.
+Second, came the current city in focus, and third, the complementary UI elements to control the map, such as typology filters, address search field, “about” link, and the small but essential data download button.